-Admission to the College does not guarantee acceptance or admission to certain selective admissions programs such as Health Science programs or Court Reporting.
+Admission to the College does not guarantee acceptance or admission to certain Health Science selective admissions programs.
 Students should refer to the program descriptions in this Catalog for additional information.
 Any and all elements of admission requirements are subject to change without prior notice.